heyjianjing/fourier_transform_and_optics/README.md

 * Discrete version of delta function
 * Multiplication and convolution with discrete delta function

+`ft_13`
+* Definition of linear system
+* Sampling is a linear system
+* Integration with kernel as infinite dimensional matrix multiplication
+* Integration with kernel is the only form of continuous linear system
+* Delta function and impulse response
+* Impulse response of Fourier transform

 ### Notes on `geometric optics` and `wave optics`

 Main reference